 Audit log files are context dependent files (cdfs).
 On a diskless cluster with server and clients, each cluster node (cnode) records its own audit data.
 All cnode records are merged into a single audit file viewable using SAM.
-This merged audit record is what you see when you use the View Audit Files screen in SAM.
+This merged audit record is what you see when you use the "View Audit Files" window in SAM.
 To view a specific sub-element specify the cdf wanted.
-For example, type /.secure/etc/auditlog\1+/cnode\name.
+For example, type /.secure/etc/auditlog_1+/cnode_name.